Needle spiking: Reports

-UK
+United Kingdom

 1,032 reported claims of spiking by injection were recorded from the beginning of September to the end of December 2021.
 In Nottingham, where 15 reports of needle spiking were made in October, police identified only one case where a victim's injury "could be consistent with a needle".
 In November that year, there followed reports in Brighton and Eastbourne; and it was reported that two women alleged they had been spiked with needles inside a Yorkshire nightclub.
-In Northern Ireland, the PSNI began an investigation after a woman believed she was spiked with a needle in Omagh on 6 November 2021.
+In Northern Ireland, the Police Service began an investigation after a woman believed she was spiked with a needle in Omagh on 6 November 2021.

-In December 2021, Nottinghamshire Police Service had received 146 reports of suspected needle spiking.
+In December 2021, Nottinghamshire Police had received 146 reports of suspected needle spiking.
 Nine arrests were made but no suspects were subsequently charged.
-VICE News were informed by the National Police Chiefs' Council (NPCC) of 274 reported cases between September-November 2021 in the UK.
+VICE News were informed by the National Police Chiefs' Council (NPCC) of 274 reported cases across the United Kingdom between September and November 2021.
 The NPCC said that no cases of injection of drugs had been confirmed, and that there was one confirmed case of "needle-sticking", involving someone being jabbed, but not necessarily injected, with a needle; investigations were continuing to determine whether the needle contained any spiking drugs.
-In August 2025, TikTok and Social Media Influencer, Cooper May alleged he was spiked with a needle whilst attending Boardmasters festival.

-Despite the allegations, there has not been a single prosecution from needle spiking in the UK.
+Despite the allegations, there has not been a single prosecution from needle spiking in the United Kingdom.
 Furthermore, experts from the scientific and academic community have claimed the likelihood of being spiked by injection is extremely low.
-Prof Adam Winstock, a trained consultant psychiatrist from the Global Drugs Survey, explained that “Needles have to be inserted with a level of care […] The idea these things can be randomly given through clothes in a club is just not that likely."
+Prof Adam Winstock, a trained consultant psychiatrist from the Global Drugs Survey, explained that "Needles have to be inserted with a level of care [...]
+The idea these things can be randomly given through clothes in a club is just not that likely."

 France

 Since the summer of 2021, over 100 cases of needle spiking have been reported in French nightclubs.
 In May 2022, the Ministry of the Interior commented that it had found the majority of those reporting incidents had been injected with something; their spokesman said, "Too often the absence of traces detected cannot be interpreted as the absence of an injection, but as sampling too late."
 In June 2025, 12 alleged perpetrators were arrested after 145 people were reportedly stabbed with syringes in multiple incidents across France in the Fête de la Musique summer street festivals, though it was unclear how many of these were attempts to inject the victims with incapacitating drugs.
-According to French news outlets, in the time leading up to the festival, posts circulated on social media called for attacks against women.
-Experts sued for calm, as some (though not a majority of) reported cases appeared and/or were proven to be unfounded (e.g. an individual had been scratched rather than stabbed) likely resulting from panic among attendees in the aftermath of initial reports.
+According to French news outlets such as Le Monde, in the time leading up to the festival, posts circulating on social media called for attacks against women.
+Experts said some of the spiking reports likely resulted from panic among attendees in the aftermath of initial reports.